 The Tide women produced a breakout year on the track and in the classroom in 2015, posting a 3.48 cumulative team grade point average to earn All-Academic Team status from the USTFCCCA.
 They were also the only team in the country to finish the year with a grade point average better than a 3.40 while also finishing in the top 20 at both the NCAA Indoor and Outdoor Championships.

-Waters was named the head track & field and cross country coach at Alabama on May 11, 2011, after seven extremely successful seasons as an assistant at Texas A&M. He immediately embarked on hiring an all-star staff of assistant coaches who remain on staff today: throws coach Doug Reynolds, sprints/hurdles coach distance coach Adam Tribble and jumps coach Miguel Pate.
-During their first season at the Capstone, this core staff of assistants successfully merged the men’s and women’s teams into a single, unified program that helped forge a new team environment and identity for the Crimson Tide.
+Waters was named the head track & field and cross country coach at Alabama on May 11, 2011, after seven extremely successful seasons as an assistant at Texas A&M. He immediately embarked on hiring an all-star staff of assistant coaches who helped reshape Crimson Tide cross country and track & field during their first season at the Capstone.
+This core staff of assistants successfully merged the men’s and women’s teams into a unified program that helped forge a new team environment and identity for the Crimson Tide.

-Changing the culture brought renewed energy and excitement to the program and results followed on the track with three Alabama competitors earning All-America honors during the indoor season, including Krystle Schade finishing as the runner-up in the women’s high jump.
+Changing the culture brought renewed energy and excitement to the program and results followed on the track in 2012 with three Alabama competitors earning All-America honors during the indoor season, including Krystle Schade finishing as the runner-up in the women’s high jump.
 In the outdoor season, the Tide sent five student-athletes to the NCAA Championships with four coming home as All-Americans and Alexis Paine setting a school record in the pole vault (13-5 1/4).

 Alabama produced nine All-Americans in the 2013 outdoor season, after qualifying 18 athletes for the NCAA Outdoor Championships.
 Sprinter Diondre Batson led the way by finishing fourth in the men’s 100-meter dash and running a leg on the Tide’s second-place 4x100-meter relay unit that shattered the school record.

 The Aggie women won eight consecutive Big 12 titles (four indoor, four outdoor) in a four-year span.
 One of the nation’s top distance coaches, Waters also served as the recruiting coordinator at A&M and assisted the process of upgrading the program’s talent level to be consistently competitive on the national level.
-His recruiting and coaching efforts were vital to the men and women each winning three consecutive NCAA Outdoor Championships in 2009, 2010 and 2011 – becoming the second school to achieve the NCAA Championship double-double (LSU 1989-90) and the first to have both programs win three in a row.
+His recruiting and coaching efforts were vital to the men and women each winning three-consecutive NCAA Outdoor Championships in 2009, 2010 and 2011 – becoming the second school to achieve the NCAA Championship double-double (LSU 1989-90) and the first to have both programs win three in a row.

-Recruiting classes coordinated by Waters at A&M earned No. 1 rankings by Track & Field News.
+Recruiting classes coordinated by Waters at Texas A&M earned No. 1 rankings by Track & Field News.
 The 2009 men’s and women’s recruiting classes were chosen the top recruiting classes in the nation by the monthly magazine, with A&M becoming the second school to earn that acclaim in the 15-year history of Track & Field News ranking collegiate classes.
 The Aggie women also enjoyed a three-year run as the No. 1 class, from 2007-09, becoming the first women’s program to achieve that distinction.